Refined disk potentials for immersed Lagrangian surfaces: Lagrangians with negative cylindrical ends and capped Chekanov--Eliashberg algebras

 \begin{rmk} Early works on Chekanov--Eliashberg algebras used coefficients in the group ring of $H_1(\Lambda)$.
 The paper \cite{ES14} used coefficients in the group ring of the fundamental group of the Legendrian:

 The capped version \eqref{eq:ce_pi_1L} is the extension of the latter by the map $\pi_1(\Lambda)\to \pi_1(L^\circ)$.
-Recently, \cite{CDGG18} worked with Chekanov-Eliashberg algebras in relation to the fundamental group of Lagrangian cobordisms.
+Recently, \cite{CDGG18} worked with Chekanov--Eliashberg algebras in relation to the fundamental group of Lagrangian cobordisms.
 The capped version used here is closely related.

 More generally, algebras like \eqref{eq:ce_pi_1L} belong to a geometric framework involving chains on loop spaces.
 The capped algebra here is a specialization of the dg-algebra

 where $\Omega L^\circ$ is the disjoint union of based loop spaces of the connected components of $L^\circ$.
 The algebra \eqref{eq:ce_omega_L} is obtained from the dg algebra